-Yes, expiry dates are required in order to process Visa transactions.
-Expiry dates can be found on the front of cards and for standard programs, are set at 12 months from the date the cards are issued.
+Yes, expiry dates are required on cards in order to process Visa transactions.
+Expiry dates can be found on the front of cards.
 Cards expire on the last day of the month and year indicated on the card.
-At expiry, cards are no longer usable and a fee is charged equal to the balance remaining on the card.
+Please refer to your agreement for full details regarding the expiry of your card.

 While they look like credit cards, Visa Prepaid Cards are actually prepaid/stored value cards.
 Cards are initially loaded and when purchases are made, amounts are deducted from the cards until the balances reach $0.

 You can use your Visa Prepaid Card to make purchases wherever Visa cards are accepted, including online, by phone and at millions of retail locations worldwide.
-Standard cards cannot be used to withdraw cash at an ATM or to receive any other cash withdrawal or to make financial payments at any financial institution.
+Please refer to your agreement for additional details regarding the use of your card.

 For merchandise returns and credit vouchers, please deal directly with merchants.
 RBC Visa Prepaid Cards and purchase receipts should be kept (even after the balance is depleted) as some merchants require the card and/or receipts to process merchandise returns.
 When it is store/merchant policy to credit the card used for purchases (rather than provide cash or store credit), the available balance on the card will be increased by the amount of the refund within two to three days of the return.

 RBC Visa Prepaid Cards may be used to make purchases anywhere in the world where Visa cards are accepted.
-Standard cards cannot be used to withdraw cash at an ATM or to receive any other cash withdrawal or make financial payments at any financial institution.
-If your Reloadable card does have ATM access, a $2.50 fee is charged for all domestic ATM withdrawals, including RBC ATMs and a $5.00 fee is charged for all ATM withdrawals outside of Canada.
-Additional fees may also be charged by ATM service providers.
+Some cards cannot be used to withdraw cash at an ATM or to receive any other cash withdrawal or make financial payments at any financial institution.
+Please refer to your agreement for full details regarding the expiry of your card.

 Yes, cards can be replaced if lost or stolen provided they have been registered at www.myrbcprepaid.com.
 Lost or stolen cards should be reported immediately by contacting us toll–free at 1-855-228-8885 within Canada or the United States.
-A Replacement Card will be issued and any available balance will be transferred to the new card, less a $15.00 Replacement Card fee that will be deducted from the card's available balance.
+A Replacement Card will be issued and any available balance will be transferred to the new card, less a Replacement Card fee that will be deducted from the card's available balance as outlined in your agreement.
 With RBC Visa Prepaid Cards, you are also protected against unauthorized use, provided you take reasonable precautions as set out in the RBC Visa Prepaid Card Agreement.